-Emergency dentistry has evolved in the past few years with the advent of more modern techniques such as rotary root canal treatment and reliable dental bonding.
+Emergency dentistry has evolved in the past few years with the advent of more modern techniques such as rotary root canal treatment under the microscope and reliable dental bonding.
 The days of having tooth extractions whenever dental pain started are over and patients now have more options for saving their teeth.

 If an anterior incisor tooth fractures, perhaps as a result of dental trauma caused by an accident or an assault, then the incisor tooth can be built up again.
 This can be done with composite bonding or a porcelain veneer.
 Composite bonding does not look as good as porcelain veneers and stains more easily but it does not involve any tooth shaving and that is a big advantage as it prevents further damage to a tooth that has been recently traumatized.

-Patients undergoing orthodontic treatment with braces or Invsialign may suffer from a broken wire or lost Invisalign attachments.
+Patients undergoing orthodontic treatment with braces may suffer from a broken wire.
 A broken orthodontic wire can rip into the soft tissues of the cheek and the tongue and cause extensive damage, bleeding and pain.
 In these cases its best to go to see the orthodontist who is carrying out your brace treatment but if their office is closed for the night or the weekend, you can call our emergency dentist on-call and arrange a same day emergency appointment.
 We will cover up the offending sharp brace wire and refer you back to your orthodontist for continuation of your orthodontic care.

 Many people in their late teens and early twenties suffer from wisdom tooth pain which can arise at times of stress or when the body has been weakened by a cold or flu.
 Wisdom tooth extractions are usually complex due to the proximity of these teeth to important nerves and sinus’s.
 If you do suffer from a troublesome wisdom tooth, rest assured that our oral surgeons are available seven days a week to remove even the most difficult wisdom tooth under IV sedation or local anaesthetic.